 Positive reasons why you can treat termites by yourself:

-3.)
-It is easy and straightforward to use, and may come with label instructions.
-Typically simple spraying, attaching or inserting baits or sticking units where an activity is observed.
+- DIY remedies are easy and straightforward to use, and may come with label instructions.
+User can spray, attach or insert baits at locations with an activity.

 Why are termites difficult to control with D.I.Y. methods?